oktetlabs/styleguides/cguide.md

 started with upper-case letter, and finished with dot.

 Copyright notice must provide information about copyright holder of this work.
-This line must consist of word `Copyright`, copyright sign `(C)`, organization name which holds copyright, and its location (city and country).
-It is allowed multiple `Copyright` sections if your source contains fragments copyrighted by different organizations.
+This line must consist of the word `Copyright`, copyright sign `(C)`, the year when the file is created, and the name of the organization which holds the rights.
+Multiple `Copyright` statements are allowed and required if the source contains portions copyrighted by different entities.

-@author section of the header must provide information about principal developer of this module.
-The section consists of the author’s name (in English transcription) and e-mail address which may be used later to contact the author regarding to these sources.
-It is allowed to have multiple `@author` sections if principal developer has been changed;
-put a name of the last principal developer first.
-OKTET Labs employees shall use \<Name.Surname@oktetlabs.ru\> form of e-mail address.
+For the code owned by OKTET Labs, the copyright notice must read as:

+    Copyright (C) <year> OKTET Labs Ltd. All rights reserved.

+Previous versions of the Guidelines mandated the use of the `@author` keyword to indicate actual code authors/contributors.
+This is now strongly **discouraged**, since this information is almost impossible to keep up to date in the sources, but it can easily be obtained from a version control system.

-Optional part `license term notice` may be added to provide information about licensing terms for this source file, about distribution permissions or restrictions, or to refer to a particular license text.
+The optional license term notice may be added to provide information about licensing terms for this source file, about distribution permissions or restrictions, or to refer to a particular license text.
+However, for open-source products a non-Doxygen comment shall be provided at the top of file, bearing an accurate `SPDX-License-Identifier`.

-The last line of the header is a substitution for source code system (e.g. CVS, Subversion) information. `$Id: $` sequence will be substituted with actual module identification string while a file is committed into repository.

-Note that doxygen-style comment and tags are used here.

-    /** @file
+Example:

+    /* SPDX-License-Identifier: GPL-2.0-or-later */
+    /* Copyright (C) 2022 OKTET Labs Ltd. All rights reserved. */ /** @file
      * @brief ncr875 controller device driver
      *
      * Chip-specific primitive implementation.
-     *
-     * Copyright (C) 2012 OKTET Labs, St.-Petersburg, Russia
-     *
-     * @author Victor V. Vengerov <Victor.Vengerov@oktetlabs.ru>
-     * @author Andrew Rybchenko <Andrew.Rybchenko@oktetlabs.ru>
-     *
-     * $Id: $
      */

 Generated file headers